decentralized-identity/didcomm-messaging/routing.md

 ### Sender Forward Process

-1. Sender Constructs Message
+1. Sender Constructs Message.
-2. Sender Encrypts Message to recipient(s)
+2. Sender Encrypts Message to recipient(s).
 3. Wrap Encrypted Message in Forward Message for each Routing Key.
 4. Transmit to `serviceEndpoint` in the manner specified in the [transports] section.